 Or use your smartphone and Google Maps and have them follow the blue circle as you go.

 #25.
 Name the Theme Tune

 Take it in turns to hum a famous theme tune or sing it in a different style.
 The first person to guess the answer wins.

 Take it in turns to think of a number between 1 and 1,000, keeping it to yourself.
 The others then take it in turns to guess at what the number is.
 Each time they are wrong you reply “higher” or “lower” until the correct number is guessed.

 Give the children a list of animals to watch out for, eg a cow, a horse, a sheep, a bird on a wire.
 The first person to see the entire set wins the game.

 Have each child draw their own version of the map of the journey as you go on a piece of paper, marking the key things you see on the way.

 Have a go at making up limericks, a limerick has five lines; the first, second, and fifth rhyme with each other, and the third and fourth rhyme with each other.

 First person starts the story e.g. “Once upon a time there was a beautiful princess” or something more unusual like “Cassie the Camel was miserable”.
 Each person in the car adds a line and the story builds and builds.
 Once you reach your destination the kids could write out and illustrate the story.

-Over to you now!
-Have you got a favourite car game or activity that the kids enjoy on journeys?
+Have your say!
+Have you got a favourite activity or games for car journeys that the kids enjoy?
 Share it with us in the comments below.